PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 We are not talking about "native modules" here, as the definition of a native module is a bit more complicated.
 Indeed, some native modules are present in the installation zip, some are pre-installed and some others are not.
 So, to make it easier, we have chosen to talk about built-in modules in this article.

+To know more about native modules, you can check the [documentation](https://devdocs.prestashop.com/1.7/development/native-modules/).

 ## What are these modules made for?

 All these modules aim at providing basic optional features to help your store go to the next level.
 Following the PrestaShop's back office categorization, they are organized into 6 main categories: